 go testor equivalent for the language.
 Any test that requires some external dependency (e.g. needs to be scripted to run another component) needs appropriate mocking.
 Anything else is not unit testing, it is integration testing by definition.
 Why?
 Because many open source developers do Test Driven Development.
 They place a watch on the directory that invokes the tests automagically as the code is changed.
 This is far more efficient than having to run a whole build between code changes.
 See this definition of unit testing for a good set of criteria to keep in mind for writing effective unit tests.

-Large change requests, e.g. those with more than 300 LOC are more likely than not going to receive a -2, and you’ll be asked to refactor the change to conform with this guidance.
+Large pull requests, e.g. those with more than 300 LOC are more than likely not going to receive an approval, and you’ll be asked to refactor the change to conform with this guidance.

 - Write a meaningful commit message.
-Include a meaningful 50 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.
+Include a meaningful 55 (or less) character title, followed by a blank line, followed by a more comprehensive description of the change.
 Each change MUST include the JIRA identifier corresponding to the change (e.g. [FAB-1234]).
 This can be in the title but should also be in the body of the commit message.
-See the complete requirements for an acceptable change request.

 [FAB-1234] fix foobar() panic Fix [FAB-1234] added a check to ensure that when foobar(foo string) is called, that there is a non-empty string argument.